-The Lesson Title: Why?
+Lesson Title: Why?
 Why Not!
+Lesson Duration: 1st of 2, 50-min sessions

 Student Objective: By the end of this session students will have written an opinion piece that states 3 reasons for their opinion.

 Learning Standards: NYSED, ELA Standards: 3W1: Write an argument to support claim(s), using clear reasons and relevant evidence.